Taking part in the campaign

 Take action

 • Create an artwork on aquatic animals, whether you are a singer, musician, sculptor, illustrator, painter, graphic artist, video maker, choreographer, dancer, cook, YouTuber, actor, comedian, etc., and promote it online or in local media.
 You can find examples on our Artists for aquatic animals page.
+Don’t forget to look at the metrics to assess how many individuals were reached by your art and how they reacted.

 • Initiate cultural campaigns to raise awareness of aquatic animals and the harms that are inflicted upon them.
 For example, we have an exhibition on this topic, which you can contact us about at info@end-of-fishing.org if you are interested.
 You can see some examples of the posters on our Fishing and fish farming, Sentient Aquatic Animals, and Speciesism pages.
+If you organize this kind of event, sharing a survey at the end to see how participants were impacted can be very instructive.

 • Launch a pressure campaign against a specific form of exploitation: against transporting and keeping live lobsters or crabs for months to cook them later; against live-bait fishing; against new octopus farms; against recreational fishing; against shrimp eating, etc. Some of these campaigns, when run well, can lead to partial or total success, and in all cases, they help to raise public and media awareness of the issue of aquatic animals, or even invertebrates.
 Campaigns can be local (boycotting particular shops, putting pressure on town councils, etc.) or national (putting pressure on supermarkets, on commercial chains, on legislators, on political parties, etc.).
+If you organize such a campaign, we would be very interested in being informed of its outcome, even long after the official date of the WoDEF!

 • Invest time in the campaign: spreading the word on social media, helping us in translations, office work, etc. All volunteer work is welcome!